NataliaRyl/NataliaRylPortfolio/README.md

 # 🧠 Design Rationale
 ## 5. Design Inspiration:
 I wanted the portfolio to feel clean and personal, with a simple layout that makes my work easy to explore.
-The soft green and white palette reflects my style—green’s my favourite colour and really feels like part of my personality.
+The soft green and white palette reflects my style, green’s my favourite colour and really feels like part of my personality.
 It creates a calm, welcoming vibe, giving the site a relaxed and creative feel.

 ## 6. Design Goals: